 LEAP to UPC (Universistat Politècnica de Catalunya, BarcelonaTech), Barcelona

-UPC offers students the opportunity to build Spanish language skills in classes with Spanish nationals and other study abroad students.
+UPC is a featured study abroad destination for EE students!
+See the EE course equivalencies here.
+UPC offers students the opportunity to work on hands-on projects with multinational corporations, like HP Barcelona.
 Live alongside locals and form lifelong relationships.
-As the capital of the autonomous community of Catalonia and the country’s second largest city, Barcelona is a virtual melting pot of cultural treasures, artistic brilliance, and natural beauty, not to be missed.
-Explore all Barcelona has to offer!
+Barcelona is the capital of the autonomous community of Catalonia and it is the country’s second largest city.
+Barcelona is a melting pot of cultural treasures, artistic brilliance, and natural beauty, not to be missed.
+Explore all this city has to offer!
 Las Ramblas, Museu Picasso, and Gaudi’s architectural wonders are at your doorstep when you study in Barcelona.